How to Spend New Year’s Eve in Tokyo 2024-2025

 3. Celebrate The Year’s End with a Bonenkai Party

 If you are working in Japan, you probably know what a Bonenkai Party is, but if not, it can be roughly translated as a “forget the year party.”
 Coworkers and friends come together to celebrate their hard work over the last year.
 A bonenkai is meant to be a relaxing and fun time with bottomless drinks and delicious food for everyone.
-Bonenkai season peaks at the end of December every year, and many companies make reservations for this party at izakaya.
+Bonenkai season peaks at the end of December every year, and many companies make reservations for this party at izakaya

 4. Eat Toshikoshi Soba

 There is one food that is traditionally eaten on New Year’s Eve all throughout Japan.
 Soba.
 There are various reasons for eating Soba on New Year’s Eve, such as the desire to live long like the length of a soba noodle, the hope to steer away bad luck and hardships of the last year and have a good next year because soba noodles are easy to cut, as well as the wish to stay healthy and strong just like soba.
-The time you soba is eaten varies from person to person, but many people eat it at 11:00pm or at dinner time on New Year’s Eve.
+The time soba is eaten varies from person to person, but many people eat it at 11:00pm or at dinner time on New Year’s Eve.
 There are soba noodles eaten in hot Japanese broth or chilled with cold water, and sometimes tempura is eaten with it as a topping.
 This is an indispensable and of course delicious food eaten on New Year’s Eve in Japan!

 5. Watch New Year’s TV Show: Kohaku Utagassen